reifyhealth/source-map-switchboard/README.md

 which may reflect the actual file structure of a project, but this is not always the case.
 For this reason, I have solved for allowing you to provide a couple of configuration params that are suited toward how clojurescript projects use the closure compiler.
 It'd be nice to work some of these things to be more general, but figured it is better to make some progress, and tweak it later.
+Because it is still being worked out, it is not part of the cli commands yet.

 ### Installation